EMXC-Skiing/massnordic-web/content/ehs-championships.md

 # EHS Championships

+Any high-school athlete (grade 9-12) living or going to school in MA is eligible to compete with Team MA at EHS Championships.
+Team selection is determined by results from the MA Nordic Cup and other events, as reflected in the MA Ranking List.

 ## 2026

 The **[2026 Eastern High School (EHS) Championships](https://nensa.net/eastern-hs-championships/)** will be held Mar.
 6-8, 2026 at Gore Mountain Nordic Center in North Creek, NY.